PLUM VILLAGE

 Jacobs-Stewart

 Mindpracthing.com is the result of our efforts to develop a meeting format that would help us maintain our spiritual condition through the practices of Mindfulness and Meditation.
 The Big Book tells us that even though we have found a higher power and had a spiritual awakening as the result of working the 12 Steps, “We are not cured of alcoholism.
 What we really have is a daily reprieve contingent on the maintenance of our spiritual condition.”
-The way we look at it, the Buddhist practice of Mindfulness is the equivalent of Judeo-Christian Spirituality.
+The way we look at it, the Buddhist practice of Mindfulness is the equivalent of Christian Spirituality; therefore, by expanding our mindfulness and deepening our meditation practice, we maintain our spiritual condition.

 Under the 12 STEPS & MINDFULNESS tab on the main menu bar, we present the 12 Steps from the perspective of the Meditation in Recovery group at the San Francisco Zen Center.
 The Meditation in Recovery group at the SFZC is responsible for a set of essays on and about the Twelve Steps titled Buddhism and the 12 Step Method of Recovery.
 In their introduction to these essays they present an explanation of how these essays came about.
 You may read that introduction and the nine essays in PDF format at this link.

-The sub-pages of CONTEMPLATIVE NEUROSCIENCE explore the emerging field of Contemplative Neuroscience, which is the integration of neuroscience, contemplative practices and Ancient Eastern Wisdom Traditions.
-This entirely new science has provided the research base for the scientific evidence that the repeated experience of intense meditation produces extremely positive altered human personality traits such as compassion, self-acceptance, life-purpose, autonomy, self-mastery, personal growth, and an undisturbed, contemplative mind.
+The content of CONTEMPLATIVE NEUROSCIENCE explores the integration of neuroscience, contemplative practices and Ancient Eastern Wisdom Traditions.
+This science has provided the research base for the evidence that the repeated experience of intense meditation produces extremely positive altered human personality traits such as compassion, self-acceptance, life-purpose, autonomy, self-mastery, personal growth, and an undisturbed, contemplative mind.
 These results are enumerated in many professional science journals, academic reports and books, just one of which is "Altered Traits."
+At the bottom of the CONTEMPLATIVE NEUROSCIENCE dropdown box you will find the subtab labled Start Your Own Meeting.
+This subtab contains a Meeting Leader's Guide for an Awakening To 12 Step Recovery meeting format.
+Please copy and paste this guide and use it for your own meeting.
+Modify it any way you choose or make up your own guide.
+The guide also contains links to pdfs of varius readings like How It Works, the A.A.
+Preamble and other readings that you may want to use to open your meeting.

-This tab on the main menu bar is concerned with how to be mindful in general and how to meditate in particular.
+The MINDFULNESS & MEDITATION tab on the main menu bar is concerned with how to be mindful in general and how to meditate in particular.
 The purpose of meditation is personal transformation and healing.
 In a very real sense this is also the purpose of the Steps - a careful and systematic deconstruction of the alcoholic self and its rebuilding based on different assumptions, reactions, core values and relationships.
-The mindfulness meditation practices that are outlined in the sub-tabs of the MINDFULNESS & MEDITATION tab, when taken together, are intended to be a very basic Mindfulness Meditation beginner’s manual in the Plum Village tradition of Zen Master Thich Nhat Hanh.
+The mindfulness meditation practices that are outlined in the subtabs of the MINDFULNESS & MEDITATION tab, when taken together, are intended to be a very basic Mindfulness Meditation beginner’s manual in the Plum Village tradition of Zen Master Thich Nhat Hanh.